Kiel Institute for the World Economy

 The Kiel Institute is an international center for research in global economic affairs, economic policy consulting, and economic education.
 The Institute engages especially in creating solutions to urgent problems in global economic affairs.
 On basis of its research, the Institute advises decisiontakers in policy, business, and society and informs the broader public about important developments in international economic policy.
 As a portal to research in global economic affairs, the Kiel Institute has established a network of International Research Fellows that supports the worldwide awareness of the Institute’s activities and gives additional research impulses in form of scientific advice, joint research, and teaching stays in Kiel.
 The Institute lays a special focus on economic education and closely cooperates with the world’s largest library in economic and social sciences.

-Dr. Dirk Dohse
+Prof. Dr. Dirk Dohse

 Dirk Christian Dohse studied economics at the Universities of Hamburg and Kiel and received a doctorate degree from Kiel University.
 He holds a position as Senior Economist and Head of Research Division Knowledge Creation and Growth at the Kiel Institute for the World Economy.
 He has served as an expert advisor to the EU commission, the International Monetary Fund, the German Federal Research Ministry and various other national and international organizations.
 Former positions include an assistant professorship at Kiel University and the position as program coordinator International Economics and International Economic Policy at the Kiel Institute for the World Economy.